 As a performance based school, all students participate in a recital each semester performed in either the SHSA Recital Hall or the Ursuline Arts Center.

-Visit the Summer Camps and Courses page to view summer music programming.
+Visit the Summer Camps page to view summer music programming.

 Below is a brief listing of Music Classes traditionally offered in the Fall and Spring.To view a complete description of each course and class times, please view the SHSA Course Catalog.